 Introduction:

-This activity requires you to use linear programming to model the constraints Brendan has for his shop and to make recommendations so that he can maximise his income in the current year and in future years.
+This activity requires you to use linear programming to model the constraints Cody has for his bakery and to make recommendations so that he can maximise his income in the current year and in future years.
 You will present your findings as a written report, supported by graphs, equations and relevant calculations.

 The quality of your reasoning and how well you link this to the context will determine the overall grade.